No, but this is typical of comments people find online.

 Did You Know..?

-Did you know that brand-new capacitors that have been sitting around for a while typically measure low for C and high for ESR?
-There’s nothing wrong with them, they simply need to reform, a process that happens when they are charged.
-According to the commenter’s theory, even brand-new capacitors that have been sitting for a while should be thrown away.
-This is, of course, nonsense.
+Did you know that brand-new capacitors typically measure low for C and high for ESR?
+There’s nothing wrong with them, they need to reform, the process that happens when they are first charged.
+According to the commenter’s theory, even brand-new capacitors that have sat for a while should be thrown away.
+This is, of course, incorrect.

 TLDR